 The Indian economy moves with the help of tax.
 The tax collected from the citizen is used to build roads, hospitals, school and to provide other amenities to the general public.
 It is the core foundation of the Indian economy eventually.
-The tax collected from resident or non- resident it doesn’t make any difference to its end use.
+The tax collected from resident or non- resident it doesn’t make any difference to its end-use.

-Today, in this article we will throw some light on the Income tax for NRI.
+Today, in this article we will throw some light on the Income-tax for NRI.
 To know about Income tax for NRI first we need to check the residential status of the person whether it comes in resident or non- resident.

 – If a person is in India for at least 6 months i.e. 182 days exactly during the financial year

-Furthermore, it is also applicable on the Person of Indian Origin who is on a visit to India.
+Furthermore, it is also applicable to the Person of Indian Origin who is on a visit to India.
 The second condition is not for these individuals.
 A Person of Indian Origin is a person whose parents or any of its grandparents were born in undivided India.

 Hence, if a person doesn’t meet any of the above condition then it is known as the Non- Resident of India.

-There are some examples of Income earned or accrued in India that are as follows-
+There are some examples of income earned or accrued in India that are as follows-

 -Salary received in India or service provider in India